brikrey67/ruby-oop/readme.md

 - Pick and count all the fruit
 - Calculate average height and fruit of all orange trees

-## Closing / Questions

-## Sample Questions

-- Create a Ruby class for a student, initialized with a name and an age.
-  - Write a getter for name and age, and a setter for name only
-  - Create a new student and demonstrate using all the methods
-- Explain the difference between local and instance variables

 ## Glossary

 * **Class**: a blueprint for objects